Socjon/AuditorsAid/README.md

 The intent of the project was to identify inconsistencies within these subgroups.
 This in turn would give the IRS auditors specific organizations to investigate and reduce fraud.

+A [slide deck](https://github.com/Socjon/AuditorsAid/blob/master/Another%20tool%20for%20Auditors.pdf) is also available to peruse for highlights.

 ## Motivation

 In efforts to make the government more efficient and better equipping our civil employees